Capital Gains Tax Valuation

 Understanding How Capital Gains Tax is Calculated on Gifted Properties

 In the UK, Capital Gains Tax (CGT) is a tax on the gain or profit you make when you sell, give away, or otherwise dispose of something (an asset) that has increased in value.
 It is the gain you make that is taxed, not the amount of money you receive.
 Gifted properties fall under this rule and can trigger a CGT liability under certain circumstances.
-This document explores how CGT is calculated on properties that are gifted, the exemptions available, and strategies for minimizing tax liabilities.
+This document explores how CGT is calculated on properties that are gifted, the exemptions available, and strategies for minimising tax liabilities.

 CGT Calculation on Gifted Properties